Article

 erhess@deloitte.com

-This document contains general information only and Deloitte is not, by means of this document, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
+This document contains general information only and the authors are not, by means of this document, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This document is not a substitute for such professional advice or services, nor should it be used as a basis for any decision or action that may affect your business.
 Before making any decision or taking any action that may affect your business, you should consult a qualified professional advisor.

-As used in this document, “Deloitte” means Deloitte Financial Advisory Services LLP, which provides forensic, dispute, and other consulting services, and its affiliate, Deloitte Transactions and Business Analytics LLP, which provides a wide range of advisory and analytics services.
+As used in this document, “Deloitte” means Deloitte Financial Advisory Services LLP, which provides risk and financial advisory services, including forensic and dispute services; and Deloitte Transactions and Business Analytics LLP, which provides risk and financial advisory services, including eDiscovery and analytics services.
 Deloitte Transactions and Business Analytics LLP is not a certified public accounting firm.
+These entities are separate subsidiaries of Deloitte LLP.
 Please see www.deloitte.com/us/about for a detailed description of our legal structure.
 Certain services may not be available to attest clients under the rules and regulations of public accounting.
 Deloitte does not provide legal services and will not provide any legal advice or address any questions of law.